repository005/js_and_rockets_tesing/README.md

 ## Clarifications:

+- We expect that your solution would be parameterizable, it has already been reflected in tests, just make sure that your code passes them
 - You can use **any** libraries you see fit.
 - You can request the data from `https://api.spacexdata.com/v3/launches/past`, but you are not allowed to use any of the filter parameters provided by the SpaceX API.
 - It doesn't matter to which NASA program each payload belongs to as long as NASA is the customer.